sarangisarang/hotel-booking/README.md

 # Workspace.xml file
-Tracking of local changes to the workspace.xml file can be prevented with the git update-index --assume-unchanged .idea/workspace.xml command
+Tracking of local changes to the workspace.xml file can be prevented with the: git update-index --assume-unchanged .idea/workspace.xml command